runtimeverification/proof-generation/index.md

 endmodule
 ```

-When we execute the following program
+When we execute this simple program:
 ```
 bar(id(foo(13)), id(foo(12)))
 ```

-It should rewrite to `foo(13)` through the following trace
+It should rewrite to `foo(13)` through the trace:
 ```
    bar(id(foo(13)), id(foo(12)))
 => id(foo(13))